-• Tripwire Enterprise Server - Tripwire Enterprise Agent communication.

-The Tripwire Enterprise Server and Tripwire Enterprise Agent are peers, with either able to initiate communication to accomplish the task being performed.
-Both the Tripwire Enterprise Server and Tripwire Enterprise Agent components of the TOE use the TLS provided by the JVM to communicate with each other.
-A mutually authenticated TLS connection is established that allows these components of the TOE to use the RMI protocol to exchange services.
+- Tripwire Enterprise Server Tripwire Enterprise Agent communication. - The Tripwire Enterprise Server and Tripwire Enterprise Agents are peers, with either able to initiate communication to accomplish the task being performed. - Both the Tripwire Enterprise Server and Tripwire Enterprise Agent components of the TOE use the TLS to communicate with each other.
+A mutually authenticated TLS connection is established that allows these components of the TOE to communicate.